Skip to main content

 🟢 yes

 the see-thru monitoring mode is able to capture and generate filterable logs for specific applications, therefore, keeping policies enforced for the rest of the VPC.
-Logs also indicate whether current rules would cover the traffic seen or not, and can be filtered on this criteria
+Logs also indicate whether current rules would cover the traffic seen or not (dry-run), and can be filtered on this criteria

 maximum of five IP set references (based on resource tags) per rule group, and those would have to be in a Suricata-compatible format.
-This introduces friction and puts limits on micro-segmentation
+This introduces friction and puts limits on your multi-cloud micro-segmentation designs

 🟢 yes